Learn how to oven-roast a bone-in turkey breast at 350°F the easy way—crispy skin, juicy meat, and no complicated steps or temperature flipping.

 How to brine a turkey breast if indicated?

-We always make extra gravy for leftovers.
-Cut up some turkey and reheat in the gravy (it may need a touch of water).
-Serve over leftover mashed potatoes, sausage dressing, or just by itself.
+We always save extra gravy for leftovers.
+Warm up chopped turkey in the gravy (add a splash of water if it’s too thick) and serve it over mashed potatoes, sausage dressing, or just by itself.

 Easy Turkey Tetrazzini